TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 ## 1 - Broken Object Level Authorization (BOLA)

-Broken Object Level Authorization (BOLA) can occur when due to insufficient enforcemtn of access controls to API resource.
-This vulnerability allows attackers to manipulate or bypass authorization mechanisms, typically by tampering with resource identifiers togain unauthorized access to specific resources or data.
+Broken Object Level Authorization (BOLA) can occur due to insufficient enforcement of access controls to API resource.
+This vulnerability allows attackers to manipulate or bypass authorization mechanisms, typically by tampering with resource identifiers to gain unauthorized access to specific resources or data.
 BOLA is a critical security concern as it can lead to data breaches and unauthorized actions within a system.